FunkyNoodles/EclipsingBinariesLightCurveGenerator/README.md

 	The new calculation will use spherical coordinates rather than cartesian coordinates, which is easier and slightly more accurate than "slices and polygons" before.
 	Some goals:
-		Work out the light curve for elliptic orbis
+		Work out the light curve for elliptic orbits.
-		Work out the light curve from tilted perspective, that is, the centers of the stars do not necessarily cross Update GUI from swing to JavaFX
+		Work out the light curve from tilted perspective, that is, the centers of the stars do not necessarily cross.
+		Update GUI from swing to JavaFX.

 	This code, when run, allows one to generate a light curve of a binary star.